-It all sounded like a Moroccan dream, but when they invited us to join them I couldn’t help but feel untrusting of these young men we didn’t know.
-I tried to remain open-minded.
-Throughout the evening a wife of one of the men turned up, a redhead with a strong Scottish accent.
+It all sounded like a Moroccan dream, but when they invited us to join them, I couldn’t help but feel wary of these young men we didn’t know.
+I tried to remain open-minded, and at some point throughout the evening, a wife of one of the men turned up—a redhead with a strong Scottish accent.
 I got on well with her immediately and felt comfortable in the whole group’s company.
-We took their details at the end of the evening and they said if we did want to go with them to the Sahara for 4 days, they would organise for us to join them and we would be leaving not tomorrow but the following morning at 4.30am.
+We took their details at the end of the evening, and they said if we did want to go with them to the Sahara for four days, they would organise for us to join them the following morning at 4.30 am.

-Maybe it was me being untrusting and paranoid but I couldn’t believe that people would go out of their way to selflessly take us with them on their Eid al-Fitr holiday trip without wanting something in return.
-Me and my friend checked the hotel name and organisation names they’d given us and they all checked out.
+Maybe it was me being cynical, but I couldn’t believe that people would go out of their way to selflessly take us with them on their Eid al-Fitr holiday trip without wanting something in return.
+My friend and I checked the hotel name and organisation names they’d given us, and they all checked out.

 We decided to trust these young, like-minded and seemingly caring people and go on the trip.
-As it turned out they truly were the most friendly, selfless people.
-Those 4 days were some of the most magical, unbelievable experiences of my life.
+As it turned out, they truly were the most friendly, selfless people.
+Those four days were some of the most magical, unbelievable experiences of my life.

-Riding on camel back through the desert at night with the light of the milky way and shooting stars lighting the way.
-We stopped at a row of Bedouin tents in the middle of nowhere, let the camels run around while we ate some Tagine cooked on a camp fire.
-We then rode the camels back to the sand-castle looking hotel as the sun was rising.
-The Moroccan men there taught us some Arabic, traditional songs and how to play instruments during the day while we stayed inside to avoid the 52 degree midday sun.
+Riding camelback through the desert at night with only the Milky Way and shooting stars to light the way, we eventually stopped at a row of Bedouin tents in the middle of nowhere.
+We let the camels run around, ate some tagine cooked on a campfire, and then rode the camels back to the sand-castle looking hotel as the sun was rising.
+The Moroccan men there taught us some Arabic, traditional songs, and how to play instruments during the day while we stayed inside to avoid the 52-degree midday sun.

 It was a real insight into Moroccan culture without being surrounded by other tourists and something I never thought I’d experience.